The Natural Geographic Divisions of Ecuador

 The Andes (La Sierra)

 The Ecuadorian Andes is known for delicious home-style cooking, stunning countryside, and vibrant festivals.
 The native people of the Sierra often speak Quichua and Spanish, dress in dark wool clothing with bright additions like shawls, ponchos, or embroidered blouses.
-Often, you can tell the ethnicity of a person simply by their style of hat.
+Often, you can tell the where a person comes from simply by their style of hat.

 Weather

 The climate in the Ecuadorian Andes is that of most high mountains, highly unpredictable.
-It is not unusual to wake up to a clear sky, watch the fog roll in, and have that turn to rain later in the day.
 Ecuadorians living in the Andes love to say that they experience four seasons every day of the year!
+It is not unusual to wake up to a clear sky, watch the fog roll in, have that turn to rain, and enjoy glorious weather by sunset.
 We always recommend dressing in layers so that you are prepared for both coldest and warmest of days.

-In general, the dry season lasts from about August through October, rainy season December through April, and the other months are a combination of the two with rains tending to come in the late afternoons, if at all.
+In general, the dry season lasts from about August through October, and the rainy season December through April, the Other months are a combination of the two with rains tending to come in the late afternoons, if at all.
 Be warned, it rains in the dry season and it can be dry in the rainy season.
-While snow is rare in cities, it is possible to hike to glaciers and summit snowy mountaintops year round.
+While snow is rare in cities, high mountain passes can see freak storms.
+Furthermore, it is possible to hike to glaciers and summit snowy mountaintops year round.

 Food